ABOUT US

 Member of the Board

 Joseph Gans is the owner of Au Peche Mignon, a French Pastry Shop in North Florida.
-As a small business owner Joseph has had the pleasure of employing and working alongside people in all walks of life.
-From locals looking for their first jobs, to refugees and the formerly incarcerated.
-He has been dedicated to both his craft and the Tallahassee community for over 20 years.
+As a small business owner for 23 years, Joseph has had the pleasure of employing and working alongside those who were formerly incarcerated.
+He brings to Carrier Pigeon this experience, as well as his resourcefulness, attention to niche and artifact, and his entrepreneurial business expertise.

 Rev. Micah McCreary, Ph.D.